chaytanc/chaytanc.github.io/about.md

 things but one of my favorites was the organoids I grew at Freedman Lab.
 Robotics in high school also had an outsized impact on me.
 Now I run a team called the Interactive Intelligence team which uses neuroscience to machine learning in the pursuit of intelligent machines.
-I am very proud of the team [which you can find here.](https://interactive-intelligence.github.io){target: blank}
+I am very proud of the team [which you can find here.](https://interactive-intelligence.github.io) {target: blank}